 - B.A., University of Notre Dame, 1996

-Keith Eastland is a Member and serves as Chair of the firm’s Employment and Labor Section.
+Keith Eastland is a Member and chair of the firm’s Employment and Labor Section.
 He possesses broad experience handling labor and employment matters for clients ranging from small family-owned businesses to large national and multi-national corporations.
-His practice focuses on traditional labor law, union avoidance, employment litigation, construction, healthcare employment law, and general employment counseling.
+His practice focuses on traditional labor law, collective bargaining, union relations, labor/employment litigation, construction, and general employment counseling.

-Mr. Eastland has significant experience working on complex traditional labor law and union-management relation issues.
+Mr. Eastland has significant experience working on complex collective bargaining traditional labor law, union-management relation issues.
 He has assisted clients in purchasing and selling businesses in a unionized environment, and has successfully navigated clients through many difficult labor law issues associated with major business transactions, such as plant acquisitions, closings, re-organizations, or consolidations.
-He has also helped clients manage difficult collective bargaining and union relations matters, including strikes, lockouts, and NLRB elections.
+He also routinely helped clients through difficult collective bargaining and union relations matters, including strikes, lockouts, and NLRB elections.